The Story of Sabotage – Roger Waters and Mona Miari

 “It was a painful birth,” he said smiling.

 We got a letter from Roger Waters accusing Maurice of all sorts of impropriety, including using Israeli music for the film, cheating the Gazan artists and worse.
 Mona reached out to all the artists Maurice had championed over the last ten years with art shows, exhibits and film projects, efforts that often left him broke.
-They turned against us and it took a long time to re establish trust.
+They lost trust during some of the darkest hours of the war, and it took a long time to re establish trust.
 The accusations were totally untrue and written so utterly nasty.
 The fact was, Mona sabotaged us in order to go for the big cheese, Roger Waters.
 And she did.
 And likely Roger saw opportunity himself.

 I love music and I even like the song Comfortably Numb.
 Mona’s contribution to the new remix is incredible, and I wish her a stunning career.
-However, I will never live comfortably numb without speaking out and demanding a public apology from both Roger Waters and Mona Miari to both Maurice Jabobson and myself.
+However, I will never live comfortably numb without speaking out and demanding a public apology from both Roger Waters and Mona Miari to both Maurice Jabobson and myself, as well as to the artists and the journalists involved in our project.